Silver Spoon Ring

 Stylish silver ring made by upcycling a silver spoon.
 Handmade in Uppingham by Mark Evans.
 Gift Box included.

-Originally made and hallmarked in London in 1912, this ring bears the maker’s mark for David Phillips.
+Originally made and hallmarked in Sheffield in 1977, this ring bears the maker’s mark for Francis Howard Ltd. They still have a factory at Trafalgar St. in Sheffield and have been manufacturing since 1870.

-The outer section is plain and polished with a tapered section at one end and a distinctive crest engraved at one end of the ring.
+The outer section is plain and polished with a tapered section at one end with a very small slightly raised pattern to the end only.

 Mark uses his silversmithing skills learnt in the 1970’s to create rings using ornate silver spoons.
 He selects a variety of different silver spoons which have the right thickness of silver to form into a ring.
 If the silver is too thin or too thick, it won’t work.